What’s the Definition of a Transmission Fluid Exchange?

 Some vehicles can go 100,000 miles before needing a transmission fluid exchange.
 Other vehicles require fresh fluid every 15,000 miles.

-Harsh driving conditions can also shorten the recommended interval between transmission fluid exchanges.
+Harsh driving conditions can shorten the recommended interval between transmission fluid exchanges.
 For example, driving in stop-and-go traffic requires you to constantly shift gears, generating more heat that degrades the transmission fluid.

 Towing is another condition that forces the transmission to work harder and hotter.
 Since the trailer lacks a transmission, the towing vehicle must compensate for what’s effectively deadweight when shifting between gears.